project-origin/wallet/doc/concepts/wallet.md

 ## Wallets

 A wallet is uniquely identified by a WalletId and is associated with a specific owner.
-The owner's identity is represented by the Owner field, the wallet also holds the private key of the wallet.
+The owner's identity is represented by the Owner field.
+The wallet also holds the private key of the wallet.
-All calls to the system are done with a JWT (Json Web Token) and enabled the system to identify the current user.
 The private key is used for cryptographic operations related to ownership verification and transaction signing.

+All calls to the system are done with a JWT (Json Web Token) and enables the system to identify the current user.

 ## Wallet Sections